Allen-key-20/Efficient-Memory-Management-in-3D-Gaussian-Splatting/README.md

 ### Note

 Our code is modified based on [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) .
 The simpleknn in the submodules folder is also from this project.
+An initial open-source version of our method is already available, which demonstrates the core methodology and enables reproduction of the main experimental results.
+To ensure code quality and usability, we are adopting a progressive open-source strategy: more complete and optimized implementations will be released as the development stabilizes.